happypandax/happypandax/README.md

 2. Extract to desired location (avoid locations where you need admin rights)
 3. Run the program by clicking on Happypanda

-# Usage
+# Features
-- Click "Add gallery".
-Choose your gallery folder and edit the metadata, click done when... done.
-- Or you can populate the program with all galleries from folder by clicking on the arrow for dropdown menu and then 'Populate from folder':
+- Keep track of your galleries and organize them more easily
+- Search for galleries through title, artist or namespaces & tags
+- Fetch metadata which includes namespace & tags from the web (Currently only supports g.e-hentai and exhentai) without getting you banned
+- Favourite your favourite galleries and keep them in a seperate view
+- View your galleries with highquality thumbnails or in a simple table list
+- Add your galleries easily without worrying about adding duplicates with one of the 3 available modes:
+	+ Add a single gallery. *Note: this way you can add even if the gallery already exist*
+	+ Add galleries from different locations
+	+ Or just populate from a single folder containing all your galleries
-    - Currently supports ZIP/CBZ and the following folder structures *(Mixed structures are supported)*:
+- Currently supports ZIP/CBZ and the following folder structures:
     + .../My_general_gallery_folder
         - --/gallery1_folder
             - --/Chp_1_folder
                 - --/image_1
                 - --/image_2
             - --/Chp_n_folder
                 - --/image_n

     + .../My_general_gallery_folder
         - --/gallery1_folder
             - --/image_1
             - --/image_2
         - --/gallery_n_folder
             - --/image_n
             - --/image_n

-- Edit/Remove/Open/Favourite gallery by rightclicking on it
-- Doubleclick on gallery to open first chapter
-- Click on a gallery to open a window with it's metadata
-- Search title, author and namespace & tags
+- Add new released chapters to your gallery easily
+- Monitor 1 or more folders for events and be notified:
+	+ Renaming a gallery source  will prompt the program to ask if you want to update the renamed gallery's source
+	+ Deleting a gallery source will prompt the program to ask if you want to remove the gallery from the program as well
+	+ Adding new gallery sources will prompt the program to ask you if you want to add them
+- Customize your program with lots of options in the settings
 - And lots more...

-- If everything fails or you somehow messed up, then feel free to delete the DB folder and start over.
-Find me in the gitter chat, if you have any questions.

 # Dependencies
 - Qt5 (Install this first) >= 5.4